Virginia-iGEM/2018-wiki/app/content/Activation.md

 	<figcaption> Figure 1: The lsr operon feedback loop in a wild type bacterium.
 (Quan et al 2016) </figcaption>
 </figure>

 This process has many components that allow it to operate as a QS system.
 The operon can be broken up into five main sections and a bidirectional AI-2 sensitive promoter, pLsr.
-One one side of this promoter are the genes LsrR and LsrK.
+On one side of this promoter,  are the genes LsrR and LsrK.
 LsrR is a repressor of the operon (Quan et al. 2016).
 Two dimers of LsrR bind together and associate with an operator sequence to repress both sides of the promoter.
 LsrK is a kinase which phosphorylates AI-2 to phospho-AI-2 (AI2-P) (Zargar et al. 2016).
 AI2-P is the form of AI-2 that derepresses the operon by binding to LsrR and causing it to dissociate from pLsr, which permits transcription.
-On the other side of the operon are the genes LsrACDB, LsrF, and LsrG.
-LsrACDB is an AI-2 importer complex.
-LsrFG is a set of enzymes which break down intracellular AI2-P. In the wild type, when the threshold extracellular AI-2 concentration is reached, AI-2 enters the cell and activates the lsr operon.
+On the other side of the operon are the genes LsrACDB and LasFG.
+LsrACDB is an AI-2 importer complex, and LsrFG is a set of enzymes which break down intracellular AI2-P. In the wild type, when the threshold extracellular AI-2 concentration is reached, AI-2 enters the cell and activates the lsr operon.
 This allows LsrACDB and LsrK to increase the uptake of extracellular AI-2 and phosphorylation of intracellular AI-2 to AI2-P, respectively, which activates the operon even further.
 This positive feedback loop is the quorum response, and is linked to the expression of quorum regulated genes.
 Once there is no more AI-2 to import, this activation is eventually shut off by the increased LsrR and LsrFG that repress the operon and take AI2-P out of the system.
 Three other genes are also important to the dynamics of the system.
 LuxS is an enzyme that catalyzes cellular metabolites to intracellular AI-2 (Gonzalez et al. 2006).
 YdgG is a transport protein that exports AI-2 from the cell (Herzberg et al. 2006).
 PTS is another transport protein that imports AI-2 into the cell.

 Previous research has shown that, in natural populations, small population heterogeneity can lead to bimodal activation of cells (Zargar et al. 2016, Quan et al. 2016).
 Because of the positive feedback dynamic of the operon, early activation of some cells causes them to uptake extracellular AI-2 quickly enough that others never get the chance to activate.
 It has also been shown that quorum activation can be linked to protein production to provide autonomous induction (Tsao et al. 2010).
 However, this bimodality means that only about 70% of cells are activated by a quorum response, decreasing the amount of potential protein produced (Zargar 2016).
-Our project centers on reducing this bimodality and increasing the levels of activation in a quorum response to boost protein yields and provide higher quorum regulated control of genes of interest.
+With our Synthetic Quorum Sensing response plasmid, pSQS, our project centers on reducing this bimodality and increasing the levels of activation in a quorum response to boost protein yields and provide higher quorum regulated control of genes of interest.

 A previous paper by Zargar et al. (2016) upregulated LsrACDB and LsrK to decrease bimodality and increase protein production.
 In this paper, a two plasmid system was used.
 The first plasmid was single copy, and included the LsrR gene, the pLsr promoter, and a gene for T7 RNA polymerase.
 This allowed the plasmid to have the same regulatory dynamics as the lsr operon.
 The second plasmid contained the genes to be upregulated under the control of a pT7 promoter, which requires T7 RNA polymerase for transcription.
-This second plasmid was a higher copy, allowing for upregulation of the genes it controlled.
-We built our project off of this paper, and were interested in seeing how upregulating those genes (LsrACDB and LsrK), as well as LuxS and YdgG would impact the bimodality of activation levels in our own synthetic QS plasmid (pSQS).
+This second plasmid was of a higher copy, allowing for upregulation of the genes it controlled.
+We built our project off of this paper, and were interested in seeing how upregulating those genes (LsrACDB and LsrK), as well as LuxS and YdgG would impact the bimodality of activation levels in our own synthetic plasmid, pSQS.
 After talking to Dr. Zargar (see Integrated Human Practices) we decided to construct and test multiple combinations of these genes on a similar two plasmid system to what he used.

-When first developing our project, we relied on experts and literature to guide the design of our plasmids for modifying QS.
-However, information on the potential effects of our genetic modifications on QS dynamics was limited.
-In addition, even though several previous models of the lsr operon existed, most were not accessible or did not go into specific cellular dynamics and could not accommodate the addition of synthetic plasmids (Quan et al. 2016, Hooshangi et al. 2011, Li et al. 2006).
-To address this, we decided to develop a mass-action model of the interactions of the lsr operon, our synthetic plasmids, and the QS molecule AI-2.
-This model enables us and future teams to predict and study how QS response with the Lsr  operon can be engineered for a designed end.

 # Development

 ## Identifying the System and Scope of Model

 For the first step in building the model, we had to clearly define our system and what the model should include.
 After some thought, and reviewing how past papers modeled the lsr operon, we decided that the abstract system in which we wanted to model quorum activation was a colony of cells in a Petri dish.
 This provided the following contexts for our model:

-- Cells with fixed location in 2 dimensional space
-- Medium considered to act like water for diffusion
-- AI-2 free to diffuse within the system
+Cells with fixed location in two dimensional space Medium considered to behave like water for diffusion AI-2 free to diffuse within the system
-- No growth, fixed number of cells (model starts at stationary phase where reproduction is slowed)
-- Bounded or unbounded in space (Dirichlet or Neumann boundary conditions, respectively)
-- Cells’ only interaction with the medium and each other is through AI-2 flux
+No growth, fixed number of cells (model starts at stationary phase where reproduction is slowed) Bounded or unbounded in space (Dirichlet or Neumann boundary conditions, respectively) Cells’ only interaction with the medium and each other is through AI-2 flux

 ## Defining Equations and Relationships

 After we clearly defined the system, we were ready to begin developing the mathematical components of the model.
 There were three main types of interactions we needed to develop equations for:
-- Repression/Activation: LsrR repression of pLsr, T7 activation of pT7
+Repression/Activation: LsrR repression of pLsr, T7 activation of pT7
-- Enzymatic reactions (transport, catalysis, and degradation)
-- Standard mass action reactions
+Enzymatic reactions (transport, catalysis, and degradation) Standard mass action reactions

 For repression of the lsr operon by LsrR, we used the hill function model with cooperativity: